php-ru/symfony-docs-ru/reference/forms/types/tel.rst

 of this type is not validated in any way, because formats for telephone numbers vary too much depending on each country.

-Nevertheless it may be useful to use this type in web applications because some browsers (e.g. smartphone browsers) adapt the input keyboard to make it easier to input phone numbers.
+Nevertheless, it may be useful to use this type in web applications because some browsers (e.g. smartphone browsers) adapt the input keyboard to make it easier to input phone numbers.